-- PPG expects its valued suppliers to operate their business practices in accordance with PPG's ethics and integrity expectations.
-As such, PPG has implemented a Global Supplier Code of Conduct ("GSCC").
-The GSCC applies to any persons providing goods and services to the PPG Group including suppliers and contractors. - b.
-The GSCC (see link: https://procurement.ppg.com/Supplier-Network/Global-Supplier-Code-of-Conduct) is a key pillar of PPG's Supplier Sustainability Policy (see Section 7 below).
+- a.
+PPG's commitment to human rights and eradicating slavery from its supply chain is closely aligned with its commitment to make PPG Group's businesses more sustainable in terms of its compliance with applicable laws and adherence to internationally recognised environmental, social and corporate governance standards - b.
+The GSCC (see link: https://procurement.ppg.com/getmedia/4a0c6952-4c0c-4a74-9230-0e4ef4165215/EN-2024-Global-Supplier-Code-of-Conduct_2.pdf) is a key pillar of PPG's Supplier Sustainability Policy (see Section 8 below).
 The GSCC imposes minimum compliance standards with respect to business integrity, labour practices, associated health and safety, and environmental management.
 It is intended to complement the GCOE.
 The GSCC covers a wide range of standards but those specific to this annual statement are set out in the table below.